 The proprietary power cord sucks.

 Finally, as longtime user of acoustic preamps, it’s easy to get attached to having a DI output.
 This doesn’t really do much for sound quality over plugging the HX Stomp into a separate DI via a 1/4″ cable, but it would be nice if there was an XLR output option like on the big Helix.
+This is easy enough to overcome with a TRS to XLR adapter cable for the same outcome, electrically.

 Should You Spend Your Hard-Earned Money on a HX Stomp?